AlbanMontaigu/boot2docker-vagrant-box/README.md

 ## Customization

-If you want to tune contents, you can see how to achieve this with somthing like [vagrant template](https://github.com/AlbanMontaigu/boot2docker-vagrant-template).
+If you want to tune contents, you can see how to achieve this with something like [vagrant template](https://github.com/AlbanMontaigu/boot2docker-vagrant-template).

 ## Building the Box